ozziefel/RTFAP/Solr_Queries.md

 #Sample Solr ReST Queries

-The supplied Java-based Solr ReST interface provides a number of representative queries against the transaction table and roll-up/aggregate data.
+The supplied Express-based Solr ReST interface provides a number of representative queries against the transaction table and roll-up/aggregate data tables.

 Use the following URL's (substituting the external address of your server and the port number you used to start the Epress Server) to run the queries shown.

 The results will be returned in JSON format suitable for consumption by an external system.

 ##CQL Queries On The Transactions Table